Le pupille

-Le pupille ([le puˈpille], "The Pupils") is a 2022 short film directed and written by Alice Rohrwacher.
-The film premiered at the Cannes Film Festival, prior to being shown at several other festivals.
-It was released on the Disney+ streaming service on December 16, 2022.
+Le pupille ([le puˈpille], "The Pupils") is a 2022 comedy-drama short film directed and written by Alice Rohrwacher.
+The film premiered at the 75th Cannes Film Festival, prior to being shown at several other festivals.
+It was released on the Disney+ streaming service on 16 December 2022.
 It was nominated for the Best Live Action Short Film at the 95th Academy Awards, becoming the first live-action short film released by Disney+ to be nominated for the award.

 Plot

 Serafina is a young girl at a strict Catholic boarding school during World War II.
 She is an outcast, shunned by the other girls and treated unsympathetically by the nuns, who are led by Mother Superior Fioralba.
 On Christmas Eve, they jealously watch a fellow pupil leave to spend the holidays with her family before getting prepared to enact the midnight Nativity scene, where villagers will arrive to offer donations in exchange for prayers.

 While getting dressed, the nuns turn on the radio to listen to the news bulletin about the war, and order the girls to stand in a line; however, they are soon distracted by needing to leave the room to attend to an ill child, and Serafina takes the opportunity to break away to retrieve a part of her costume that she'd dropped.
 While leaning against the radio, she inadvertently changes the station to music.
 The rest of the girls begin to dance and sing along to a love song, though Serafina does not participate.

 Eventually, Fioralba returns, and is outraged at the sight.
 She washes all the girls' mouths out with soap for repeating the lyrics, but Serafina resists being punished, insisting that she hadn't been singing.
 Fioralba, annoyed, gets Serafina to admit that she can still remember the lyrics, and informs her that she is a "bad child" for refusing to own up to her sin.